Infineon/capsense/README.md

 # CAPSENSE™ Middleware Library

 ### Overview
-CAPSENSE™ is CYPRESS™ capacitive sensing solution from Infineon Technologies AG.
+CAPSENSE™ is Cypress capacitive sensing solution from Infineon Technologies AG.
 Capacitive sensing can be used in a variety of applications and products where conventional mechanical buttons can be replaced with sleek human interfaces to transform the way users interact with electronic systems.
 These include home appliances, automotive, IoT, and industrial applications.
 CAPSENSE™ supports multiple interfaces (widgets) using the Self-Capacitance (CSD), Mutual-Capacitance (CSX), and Inductive sensing (ISX) sensing methods with robust performance.